rallek/DownLoadModule/README.md

-# RKDownLoadModule 0.6.0
+# RKDownLoadModule 0.7.0

-A simple way to share some downloads.
-Categories are available
+a simple Download App

 This module is intended for being used with Zikula 1.5.5 and later.